sshuttle/sshuttle/docs/manpage.rst

    Request a server-side profile by name.
 The profile is selected on the server using its configuration file (see Server Profiles).
+If not provided,

+   When used together with server-side profiles and no explicit subnets provided on the command line, --profile implies :option:`--auto-nets` so that the server provides its local routes to the client.
+This makes it convenient to connect with a profile without specifying netblocks on the CLI.

-If not provided, the server will use its configured default profile.
+   the server will use its configured default profile.

 .. option:: -X <file>, --exclude-from=<file>